pochurusupraja/Supply-chain-visibility-and-optimization-project/README.md

-# Supply-chain-visibility-and-optimization-project
+# Supply Chain Visibility and Optimization

-## Infosys Springboard Internship 7.0 – supply chain visibility and optimization
+## Infosys Springboard Internship 7.0 –data visualization

 This repository contains the work completed as part of the **Infosys Springboard Internship 7.0**.

-The project focuses on **Supply Chain Visibility and Optimization** through data preprocessing, data analysis, visualization, KPI development, and dashboard creation using Python, Pandas, and Microsoft Power BI.
+The project focuses on **Supply Chain Visibility and Optimization** using data preprocessing, data analysis, KPI development, data visualization, and interactive dashboard development.

-The project follows a complete data analytics workflow, starting from raw data preprocessing and analysis and progressing toward interactive dashboards and business insights.
+The project was completed through multiple milestones, with each milestone focusing on a specific stage of the data analytics and business intelligence workflow.
+The final group deliverables consolidate selected dashboards and reports developed throughout the project.

 ---